Frequently Asked Questions

 1. How long has the house been in the family and who still lives there today?

 The house in St. Johann in Basel belongs to the Elias-Frank family.
 They have lived there for four generations.
 During and after the war, it was a refuge for the family.
-Gerti Elias, Buddy Elias's wife, has lived there since the 1980s and has a lifelong right of residence.
+Gerti Elias, Buddy Elias's wife, is still living in the house and has a lifelong right of residence.
 Some rooms in the house are also sublet.

 2. When and under what conditions will the house be sold?